torvalds/linux/Documentation/networking/arcnet-hardware.rst

   - from Vojtech Pavlik <vojtech@suse.cz>

-I have named this ARCnet card "NONAME", since I got only the card with no manual at all and the only text identifying the manufacturer is "MADE IN TAIWAN R.O.C" printed on the card.
+I have named this ARCnet card "ANALNAME", since I got only the card with anal manual at all and the only text identifying the manufacturer is "MADE IN TAIWAN R.O.C" printed on the card.

 ::